groupdocs/reference.groupdocs.com/content/sites/groupdocs/parser/english/net/groupdocs.parser/parser/getworksheetinfo/_index.md

 ### Return Value

-An instance of !:=WorksheetInfo class that contains the info about all worksheets in the spreadsheet.
+An instance of [`WorksheetInfo`](../../../groupdocs.parser.data/worksheetinfo) class that contains the info about all worksheets in the spreadsheet.

 ### See Also